 where Pub is an indicator variable for actual public status.
 Growth is measured in employment winsorized at one percent on both ends.
 As before, we use changes in shipments in downstream industries to capture exogenous shocks to industry demand.
-Since our hypothesis is that being public facilitates response to changes in industry demand that require expansion of the firm scale, we focus on the positive part of the industry demand shocks, DS.
+Since we hypothesize that being public facilitates response to changes in industry demand that require expansion of the firm scale, we focus on the positive part of the industry demand shocks, DS.
 All of our results are robust when we use industry demand shocks in both directions.
+As discussed previously, we also have estimated and used Tobin's q as our measure of industry demand, calculated using all public firms in the same 3digit SIC code.
+We obtain similar results, and these alternative results are available from the Census on request.
+Here, we use and report the downstream measure of demand as it captures a measure of demand for both public and private firms, while Tobin's q is calculated using just public firms.

 Public and private firms may also be affected differently by financial market shocks.
-Public firms can access public financial markets, especially for long-term capital, at more favorable or easier terms while private firms rely more on short-term financing from financial intermediaries (Brav (2009)).
+Public firms can access public financial markets, especially for long-term capital, at more favorable or easier terms, while private firms rely more on short-term financing from financial intermediaries (Brav (2009)).
 We thus examine whether credit conditions in the debt markets impact public firm growth and thus include a credit spread variable (CS).
 Lown, Morgan, and Rohatgi (2000) find that credit spreads are strongly correlated with the tightening of liquidity measured from the Federal Reserve Senior Loan Officer (SLO) survey.
 We calculate credit spread as the difference in interest rate between the A3 and Baa rated-bonds.

 We control for a variety of firm characteristics.
 Log(Emp) is the logarithm of firm employment.
-Log(Wage) is the logarithm of firm's average wage.
+Log(Wage) is the logarithm of the average wage.
 Age measures the firm's age following birth.
 All variables are lagged.
 Our results are robust when we exclude firm characteristics.

-Figure 5 presents growth rates of IPO firms around IPO.
+Figure 5 presents the growth rates of IPO firms around the IPO.
 Regardless of firm age at IPO, there is one common pattern.
-IPO firms grow faster prior to the IPO, and in the first five years after the IPO.
+IPO firms grow faster before the IPO, and in the first five years after the IPO.
 The growth rate subsequently converges to the economy average.
 In comparison, the average growth rate of all private firms is close to zero.
-Given the observed difference in growth over time, in all of our later analysis, we estimate our regressions separately in three time periods - prior to the IPO, first five years after the IPO.
+Given the observed difference in growth over time, in all of our later analysis, we estimate our regressions separately in three time periods - before the IPO, first five years after the IPO.

 Thus, for each IPO firm, we break up the time interval to three separate periods, (-5,-1), (1, 5) and (6, 10) where 0 denotes the IPO year, to examine the event windows around the IPO.
-The first period tracks firms in their private, pre-IPO period, and the other two windows track the early and late public years respectively.
+The first-period tracks firms in their private, pre-IPO period and the other two windows track the early and late public years, respectively.
 We follow the same time frame and use the IPO year of their public match to define event windows for matched private firms.